tanghaibao/jcvi/README.rst

     * Linear programming solver with SCIP and GLPK.
     * Synteny scan (de-novo) and lift over (find nearby anchors).
     * Supermap: find set of non-overlapping anchors in BLAST or NUCMER output.
+    * Order and orientations of contigs (aka scaffolding) in de-novo assembly.
     * Tandem gene duplicates finder.

 - ``assembly``